maas-alliance/maas.guide/bookings.md

 ## Booking options

 When planning a trip, there may be multiple options that would deliver a passenger to their destination.
 As such, it is important  that the TSP provide access to booking options via a programmatic API.
+In turn, MaaS providers display booking options to the end-user, allowing them to select the option\(s\) that best fit their needs and preferences.